 The below chart shows the MB/s contribution for Reads and Writes for each Bank in the system.
 If a chip kill or page retirement took place due to memory errors this type of analysis would show the reallocation of memory traffic and the degradation of performance.

-How many Mbytes/second is an important metric but it only matters if your pushing large amounts of memory across the bus at a sustained rate.
+How many Mbytes/second is an important metric but it only matters if you’re pushing large amounts of memory across the bus at a sustained rate.
 In reality that rarely happens.
 Most applications are bursty in nature and don’t require large amounts of information streamed to and from the processor constantly.
 This is why the next performance metric, Latency, is important.
 We will talk about that metric in our next blog post.